The Forgotten Girl~Daco S.Auffenorde

 As lives hang in the balance, Erin and Kathleen are bound together by a terrible promise.
 But when that promise is broken, who will pay the ultimate price?

 Zoë over at ZooLoo’s Book Tours has done it again!
-She sent me a book with an amazing write up and I started reading it thinking “yeah……..not for me…..”
-BUT then I got to this point where I was sucked in and literally couldn’t put it down!
+She sent me a book with an intriguing description that initially made me think, “This isn’t really my thing…” but boy, was I wrong!
+After just a few chapters, I was completely hooked and couldn’t put it down.

 Author Bio